mmnowak/zesthouse/README.md

 8. A website that is accessible to all users.

 ## User Experience

+### Target Audience
+* All age groups;
+* Health conscious people;
+* People wanting to buy delicious drinks, either to sit in or takeaway;
+* People looking for a venue to remote work at;
+* Groups looking for a venue that can be booked for events.

 ### User Requirements and Expectations
 1. Links and buttons that work as expected.